5 Steps to Fix Adminer Vulnerability Exploits (Adminer.php Hack)

 3. Attacks on Others

 If your site is compromised, hackers have malicious scripts that they run on your website to find other vulnerable sites.
 You’d be the cause of more attacks on other WordPress sites.

 4. Google Blacklist

 If your site has been compromised and puts your users at risk, Google will be quick to blacklist your website.
+It will also suspend your ads account.
 They rank user experience above all and will take all measures necessary to protect their users.
 Once you’re blacklisted, you won’t receive traffic to your site.
 You would need to fix your site and submit it to Google for review to remove the Google blacklist.

 If your site is hacked, it puts your host’s web servers at risk too.
 It could also affect the performance of other sites they host.
 Your web host will suspend your account and take your site offline as soon as they notice the hack.